developersdigest/function-chain/README.md

 You need to obtain your OpenAI API Key [here](https://platform.openai.com/account/api-keys) and add it to the `.env` file.

-If you intend to use specific functions, you need to obtain the respective API keys:
+OPTIONAL: If you intend to use specific functions, you need to obtain the respective API keys:

 **For Alpha Vantage functions:**